Month: August 2016

 If you can believe it, we had leftovers.
 Not much…just enough for a couple of us to enjoy it at lunch the next day.
 This stuff rocks on a salad!

 Ok!
 There y’all go!!
-I hope y’all make these and love them as much as we do!
-Let me know what you think if you make them!
+I hope you make these and love them as much as we do!

 Disclaimer…we’re not professional chefs or photographers, but we’re doing our best to share our lives with you.